MikeDev505/cv-lang/readme.md

 Fast and elastic language inspired by C, C#, Rust - design concept.

 ## This is design concept for new language
 This document describes the function of the theoretical programming language.
-Some concepts may not be realized in real language.
+Language or/and some concepts may not be realized in real language.
+This is theoretically consideration.

 Version 0.1